ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### WHEN TO HIRE: HEADCOUNT PLANNING

-Cash is the lifeblood of a young and not-yet-profitable startup, so the decision to commit to a recurring $100,000-plus a year expense in the form of a new engineer s salary should not be taken lightly.
+Cash is the lifeblood of a young and not-yet-profitable startup, so the decision to commit to a recurring $100,000-plus a year expense in the form of a new engineer's salary should not be taken lightly.
 Several key factors contribute to headcount decisions, foremost among them need, prioritization, timing, and budget.

 #### ROLE NEED/TEAM GAP

 The first step toward deciding to hire is identifying a gap in the team.
 Gaps come in several forms.
-Commonly, at an early stage in a company s development, it's simply a skill gap.
+Commonly, at an early stage in a company's development, it's simply a skill gap.
 For example, your business decides that mobile apps are going to be a key element of your go-to-market strategy, and your founding team has never worked in mobile before.
 Certainly, they could learn and become effective over time, but it would be far more efficient in both the short and long term to hire a senior engineer who has experience in and desire to work on mobile to build and maintain that project.

 Other kinds of gaps include seniority gaps (not enough senior experience to make good decisions, or not enough junior talent to handle less complex tasks), management gaps (one manager responsible for too many people), or subject matter expertise gaps (no one on the team who understands an area of the industry well enough to guide decision-making).